Withdrawal or De-registration from an Exam

 68161 Mannheim

-If you have specific questions that you would like to discuss individually, please don’t hesitate to consult your Student Services advisor.
+If you have specific questions that you would like to discuss individually, please do not hesitate to consult your Student Services advisor.